 No one wants to imagine that someone they care about is hurting another person.
-If there is one thing that we’ve learned from the #MeToo movement and from our work with survivors, it’s that abuse, coercion, and control are incredibly common and that people who cause harm can be the same people we love and care about.
-This can be hard to reconcile, but what we’ve learned is that people are not just one thing.
+We’ve learned from the #MeToo movement and from our work with survivors that abuse, coercion, and control are incredibly common and that people who cause harm can be the same people we love and care about.
+This can be hard to reconcile, but we’ve learned that people are not just one thing.

 People who are abusive are not only made up of their bad deeds, just as non-abusive people are not only comprised of the good stuff.
 Acknowledging this is not easy, but it can help you understand how someone you care about can do harmful things and still be worthy of love and support.
 And the reality is, if we are going to end domestic and sexual violence, we must figure out how to talk to people who cause harm, too.